lechgu/thor/README.md

 Workloads execute in isolated contexts.
 Asset access is tenant-scoped and limited to what is explicitly permitted by job metadata and policy.

 ### Scheduling Isolation
-The scheduler enforces isolation through tenant-scoped eligibility, quotas, and fairness controls.
+The Orchestrator enforces isolation through tenant-scoped eligibility, quotas, and fairness controls.

 ### Control Plane Isolation
 Control-plane state is logically partitioned by tenant and protected by access controls.